ArturoAmaya/FFMPEG_explore/README.md

 ffmpeg -f lavfi -i color=c=blue:s=1920x1080:r=24 -i LectureSlides1.mov -i Sidebysideclip.mp4 -filter_complex "[2:v]crop=w=iw/2:h=0.9*ih:x=325:y=0[cropped_avatar];[1:v]scale=w=0.9*iw:h=0.9*ih[scaled_slides];[0:v][scaled_slides]overlay=10:(main_h-overlay_h)/2:shortest=1[bkgnd_slides];[bkgnd_slides][cropped_avatar]overlay=main_w-overlay_w-20:(main_h-overlay_h)/2:shortest=1[out]" -map "[out]" -map 2:a side_by_side_test.mp4
 ```

 ## Mid-speech cut
 Make mid-speech cuts from side by side or pip to avatar only compositions and vice-versa.
 Use Carlos's video for inspiration.
+[NEEDS CAPTIONS]

 ## Slide transitions without avatar transitions
 Again from Carlos's video.
-This will probably need very detailed caption information which I hope HeyGen can provide (I'm a little scared that their captions on the website are big blocks of text as opposed to detailed line my line)
+This will probably need very detailed caption information which I hope HeyGen can provide (I'm a little scared that their captions on the website are big blocks of text as opposed to detailed line by line)

 Darren suggested I just apply a slide left/right transition on two copies of the same clip mid clip just that on one half there's one slide and there's another clip in the second half.
 Will have to look into it.